Mini-class

 1. Whether KL Enters Advantage/Baseline

-KL as Loss (equivalent to maximizing $J(\theta) = \mathbb{E}[R] - \beta\,\mathrm{KL}$, but implementing the KL term as an independent, controllable “explicit force”):
+KL as a loss term (equivalent to maximizing $J(\theta) = \mathbb{E}[R] - \beta\,\mathrm{KL}$, but implementing the KL term as an independent, controllable force):

 $$ \nabla_\theta J_{\text{loss-impl}} = \underbrace{\mathbb{E}_\mu[\rho s_\theta A_{\text{env}}]}_{\text{RL ascent direction}} + \underbrace{(-\beta) \cdot \mathbb{E}_\mu[\rho s_\theta k_1]}_{\text{independent KL penalty ascent direction}} $$